LiaoLabATDartmouth/liaolabatdartmouth.github.io/_pages/about.md

 The Liao lab will focus on microbial metabolism within the human gut microbiome.
 We will employ a combination of computational modeling, microbiology experiments, and clinical data analysis to decipher the complex metabolite-mediated microbe-microbe and host-microbe interactions.
 Our long-term goal is to (1) uncover the mechanistic links between the intestinal microbiota and human health and (2) develop a computational platform that facilitates the rational design of microbiome-based therapies.

 ![](lab_directions.png)

-We are looking for passionate graduate students and postdocs to join our team!
-Please contact chen.liao@dartmouth.edu to discuss.